 The service recommends stocks it believes will outperform the market over the next three to five years.

 Other investment newsletters may utilize stop losses and buy-up-to-prices to manage risk.
 The Motley Fool rarely moves a recommendation to a hold or sell rating based on short-term performance unless they think a stock’s long-term integrity is threatened.

 Instead, investors should ignore the fluctuating share price and focus on long-term performance.
 In many situations, stocks and the market go up over several years, and you can make more money versus timing the market.

 The Motley Fool lets you track the investment performance of stocks you buy with real money and others on your watchlist that you may paper trade.

-This tool also lets you view the 52-week trading range, share price volatility and five-year performance for Fool recommendations and outside picks.
+This tool lets you view the 52-week trading range, share price volatility, and five-year performance for Fool recommendations and outside picks.

 Each service has its own stock screener to find stock picks meeting your criteria.
 This feature is suitable for sifting through the model portfolio.

 It’s important to note that you have relatively few search filters, and it won’t look up stocks outside your subscription.

 Morningstar Investor is a self-direct research platform that lets you look up stock ratings and in-depth reports for any investment.

 Additionally, this service also offers four premium newsletters that can provide curated investment lists and monthly commentary on a specific investment type.